 There are a lot of experienced companies in this area that can support businesses and make it happen, not only hardware providers, but software application developers, specialised resellers and consulting companies.
 We all have already done the job for some major groups and jumped through the hurdles.
 We can help all industries ready to implement RA.

-This needs to start now.
-RA needs to be put into the limelight by the company.
+A Remote Assistance project needs to be put into the project pipeline by the company.
 If they embrace the challenges now, it will show some greater benefits like increasing company attractiveness, improving specialist’s retention and engineer’s recruitment.
 These are all very strategic areas for industrials which should not be in the least bit neglected.